georgianacaloianu/georgianacaloianu.github.io/index.md

-Everything you need for a sport activity can be found in one place: from equipment to field rental, with ***VentureGear*** you can book an entire experience!<br>
+**Everything you need for a sport activity can be found in one place: from equipment to field rental, with ***VentureGear* you can book an entire experience!**<br>
 <button type="button" onclick="downloadFcn()">Download now!</button>

-***Identified problem***<br>
-The busy lives of modern people who no longer have time to invest time in their hobbies.
+***Identified problem*** The busy lives of modern people who no longer have time to invest time in their hobbies.

-***Our solution***<br>
-A mobile application that allows searching nearby or in a desired location for existing sports or recreational opportunities.
+***Our solution*** A mobile application that allows searching nearby or in a desired location for existing sports or recreational opportunities.
 With this easy to use application, you have at hand sports recommendations based on interests and location, sports equipment rentals and land reservations.

 <i>Side-note:</i> With this application we also want to remove the anonymity of some sports not so practiced in Romania or even of some halls and lands not so well known, maybe even from your proximity!